-- 3.62.
+- 3.61.
 During RIIO-ED1, we have focused on reducing 'technical network losses' (the losses associated with power flowing through the network).
-Losses activities have included the proactive replacement of assets with poor losses performance and discontinuing the use of smaller assets which result in higher losses. - 3.63.
-We review our Losses Strategy annually to ensure we take into account changes in technology and government approach as well as the views of industry experts and our stakeholders. - 3.64.
+Losses activities have included the proactive replacement of assets with poor losses performance and discontinuing the use of smaller assets which result in higher losses. - 3.62.
+We review our Losses Strategy (see (see www.westernpower.co.uk/RIIO-ED2/Losses-Strategy) annually to ensure we consider changes in technology and government approach as well as the views of industry experts and our stakeholders. - 3.63.
 We have seen a 45% reduction in losses so far over the course of RIIO-ED1.
 Losses are measured and reported using equivalent tonnes of carbon dioxide and each year Ofgem provides an updated scalar for the calculation of tonnes of carbon dioxide.
-These scalars take into account elements such as the increasing use of renewable energy, which is also factored into the losses reductions shown below in figure SA-02.21.
+These scalars take into account elements such as the increasing use of renewable energy, which is also factored into the losses reductions shown below in figure SA-04.21.